toggle

 Imagine a supermarket owner thinking about what would sell more on weekends, stocking that to improve sales.
 This is demand forecasting.
 But manual estimations don’t come in handy for a large retailer with multiple branches and way too many products, brands, and categories.
 On top of that, there are changing customer demands due to different reasons.

-AI-based forecasting models can process loads of data and draw forecasting reports in minutes under different dynamic conditions—like seasonality, economic factors, competitor trends, and other unpredictable factors.
+These models can process loads of data and draw forecasting reports in minutes under different dynamic conditions—like seasonality, economic factors, competitor trends, and other unpredictable factors.

 So, the business will never reach the point of overstocking or a lost sale opportunity.